-BBI-TAITE understands that there are many factors contributing to the lives of its students and that unforeseen circumstances can and do arise during the course of any given Trimester.
+BBI-TAITE understands that there are many factors contributing to the lives of its students and that unforeseen circumstances can and do arise during the course of any given Session.
 Students must apply for an extension of time for an assessment as soon as it becomes apparent that such an extension may become necessary, but no later than the listed due date of the assessment task.

 Eligibility to apply for an extension